JarcaAndrei/GoogleMeet-AutoJoiner-GUI/README.md

 # Installation
   pip install -r requirements.txt

-  For the moment, you will need chromedriver in 86.xx
 # Usage
   After the installations, you need to input your real e-mail and password and then add a meeting record, edit/delete with the id you get from the records query, start, stop, everything is pretty self-explanatory in the ui